dotnet/runtime/docs/design/coreclr/botr/mscorlib.md

 # Introduction

-Mscorlib is the assembly for defining the core parts of the type system, and a good portion of the Base Class Library in .NET Framework.
-It has been renamed to `System.Private.CoreLib` (SPCL) in .NET Core, though many places in the code and documentation still refer to it as mscorlib.
-This document will endevour to stick to using `System.Private.CoreLib` or SPCL.
+`System.Private.CoreLib.dll` is the assembly for defining the core parts of the type system, and a good portion of the Base Class Library in .NET Framework.
+It was originally named `mscorlib` in .NET Core, though many places in the code and documentation still refer to it as `mscorlib`.
+This document will endeavour to stick to using `System.Private.CoreLib` or SPCL.
 Base data types live in this assembly, and it has a tight coupling with the CLR.
-Here you will learn exactly how and why SPCL is special, and the basics about calling into the CLR from managed code via QCall and FCall methods.
+Here you will learn exactly how and why SPCL is special and the basics about calling into the CLR from managed code via QCall and FCall methods.
 It also discusses calling from within the CLR into managed code.

 ## Dependencies

 Since SPCL defines base data types like `Object`, `Int32`, and `String`, SPCL cannot depend on other managed assemblies.
 However, there is a strong dependency between SPCL and the CLR.
 Many of the types in SPCL need to be accessed from native code, so the layout of many managed types is defined both in managed code and in native code inside the CLR.
 Additionally, some fields may be defined only in Debug, Checked, or Release builds, so typically SPCL must be compiled separately for each type of build.

-For 64 bit platforms, some constants are also defined at compile time.
-So a 64 bit `System.Private.CoreLib.dll` is slightly different from a 32 bit `System.Private.CoreLib.dll`.
-Due to these constants, such as `IntPtr.Size`, most libraries above SPCL should not need to build separately for 32 bit vs. 64 bit.
+`System.Private.CoreLib.dll` builds separately for 64 bit and 32 bit, and some public constants it exposes differ by bitness.
+By using these constants, such as `IntPtr.Size`, most libraries above SPCL should not need to build separately for 32 bit vs. 64 bit.

 ## What makes `System.Private.CoreLib` special?